 Who Can Benefit From Tai Chi?

-With more than 200 million people across the world practicing this ancient art, Tai Chi’s reputation precedes itself.
+With more than 200 million people across the world practising this ancient art, Tai Chi’s reputation precedes itself.

-There are numerous benefits of practicing Tai Chi for every age, however research has uncovered significant gains in particular to seniors and the elderly.
-Research now infers that the way in which the body and mind has been cared for and cultivated over a lifetime would appear to have a direct correlation to the ageing process.
+There are numerous benefits of practising Tai Chi for every age, however, research has uncovered significant gains in particular to seniors and the elderly.
+Research now infers that the way in which the body and mind have been cared for and cultivated over a lifetime would appear to have a direct correlation to the ageing process.
 Therefore the belief is, with consistent, appropriate exercise, diet and relaxation it is possible to slow the ageing process.

 What Is Tai Chi?